 In Ireland, the use of individual education plans (IEPs) for deaf and hard-of-hearing children at mainstream schools is relatively new.
 These IEPs are a roadmap for a child’s educational and social development, including language skills.

-If a child is to have an IEP after their initial HSE assessment, you need to understand the IEP process, and how an IEP can be developed.
+If a child’s IEP is drafted after HSE assessment, you must understand the IEP process, and how an IEP is built (Word).

 Education plans are drafted with input from parents, the local SENO (Special Needs Assessment Officer), the school and the visiting teacher (VTHI) for pupils with deafness, resource teacher, SNA (if used) and educational psychologist.

-Children of pre-school age will benefit from an individual development plan, with input from their visiting teacher and/or early intervention service.
+Children of pre-school age will benefit from an IEP, with input from their visiting teacher and/or early intervention service.

 Where possible, IEPs for deaf children should outline: